A Unified Framework for Online Trip Destination Prediction

 \section{Offline trip prediction}

-In this section, we introduce an offline prediction model.
+In this section, we introduce an offline mode for prediction of trip destinations.
 The offline model will serve as the baseline, to which the proposed online model will be compared.
 Our model is adopted from the methodology proposed by \cite{ashbrook2003using}, which suggests to first use clustering to find candidate locations and then estimate the transition probabilities between each of the found locations.